Followers

 Gen Charles Lee loved his dogs more

-than people |
+than people

 Baron von Steuben

-Italian Greyhound |
+Italian Greyhound

 “Baron” von Steuben, a German officer who offered his services to America, served as inspector general and major general of the Continental Army.
 Steuben played a critical role in retraining the Continental Army at Valley Forge.
 His “Blue Book” of drills served as the Army’s manual for years after the war.
-Less known is that Von Steuben loved dogs.
+Less well known is that Von Steuben loved dogs.
 His favorite was said to be an Italian greyhound named Azor.
-Azor went everywhere with Steuben.
-In that sense, he was much like his erstwhile master, Frederick the Great.
+Azor went everywhere with Steuben; in that sense, he was much like his erstwhile master, Frederick the Great.

-Von Steuben |
+Von Steuben

 William Howe

-Gen Howe |
+Gen Howe

-The British commander in chief in North America, General Sir William Howe also had a fondness for canines.
+The British commander-in-chief in North America, General Sir William Howe, also had a fondness for dogs.
 During the Philadelphia campaign in 1777, Howe’s army barely fended off a surprise attack by Washington’s Continental Army.
-The battle was fought in the fog and more chaotic than most 18th century affairs.
-Washington’s divisions could not coordinate their movements because they could not see what was happening on the battlefield.
-After some hard fighting, the Americans withdrew,
+The battle was fought in the fog and was more chaotic than most 18th-century conflicts.
+Washington’s divisions could not coordinate their movements because they couldn’t see what was happening on the battlefield.
+After some hard fighting, the Americans withdrew, abandoning their capital to British occupation.
+Somehow, during the fog-enveloped combat, a small dog was discovered by the Americans.
+After the battle, they learned from his collar that he belonged to General Howe.
+Many around Washington urged him to keep the dog as a form of revenge for their loss and as an act of defiance against the British commander.
+But ever the gentleman, Washington viewed the situation differently.

 He ordered the dog returned to Howe with this two-line message: